OCA/purchase-workflow/purchase_quick/readme/ROADMAP.rst

-Purchase module doesn't depend on stock now.
-This module depends on stock, if you need to use it without the stock module you can make a PR to split the module (mainly displaying qty_available of a product)
+A note on dependencies: this module depends on stock.
+Mainly, for displaying qty_available of a product.
+To avoid this dependency, this module could be split.